acamposuribe/brush/README.md

 ---

-These three functions perform similarly to the p5.js beginShape(), vertex(), and endShape() functions, althouh curvature calculation is very different.
-These allow you to draw custom shapes, with fine control over brush pressure at the different points of the perimeter.
+These next five functions allow you to draw custom shapes, with fine control over brush pressure at the different points of the perimeter.

-- `brush.beginShape(curvature)`
+- `brush.beginPath(curvature)`
   - **Description**: Initiates the creation of a custom shape by starting to record vertices.
 An optional curvature can be defined for the vertices.
   - **Parameters**:
     - `curvature` (Number): Optional.
 A value from 0 to 1 that defines the curvature of the shape's edges.